 After finally defeating Chingensai, Haggle Man rescues the princess and they return home.

 Enemies are defeated by stomping on their heads or hitting them with a spinning door.
 Some enemies can be stunned by shuriken, making it easier for Haggle Man to stomp on their heads.
 In other cases, enemies will defend against shuriken, but this also freezes them in a defensive posture for a split second, giving Haggle Man enough time to run up and jump on their heads anyway.
 Progression is achieved by defeating all enemies on each floor, upon which the boss character will reveal itself.
 Defeating this boss character unlocks a portal to the next floor.

 All levels are self-contained.
 That is, while there is enough height and breadth such that the screen must scroll left, right, up and down to cover the entire scope of each level, there is no progression from its "beginning" to its "end".
 As such, each level is more or less a very large room.

 Entering doors can also uncover hidden scrolls.
-Collecting three scrolls unleashes a screen-filling " smartbomb" attack that either stuns or clears away on-screen enemies.
+Collecting three scrolls unleashes a screen-filling smart bomb attack that either stuns or clears away on-screen enemies.
 Also, the boss characters will be hiding behind doors.
-Haggle Man can stay behind doors for as long as you hold up on the D-pad.
-So, if you reveal a boss character, and have Haggle Man stay behind the door long enough, the boss character will leap out onto the level.
-This way, you can defeat it without having to wait until all the other enemies are defeated.
+Haggle Man can stay behind doors for as long as the up button was held on the D-pad.
+So, if the player reveals a boss character, and have Haggle Man stay behind the door long enough, the boss character will leap out onto the level.
+This way, Haggle Man can defeat it without having to wait until all the other enemies are defeated.

 - The Japanese name for Robot Ninja Haggle Man is Karakuri Ninja Haguruman.
-Haguruman is a combination of haguruma and man; haguruma meaning gear, and man representing a robot like in the Mega Man series.
+Haguruman is a combination of haguruma and man; haguruma meaning gear, and "man" representing a robot like in the Mega Man series.
 For the North American release XSEED opted for a more direct translation, as a North American publisher would have likely done 1985.

 Rally King stars Holland Mackray, who is competing in the World Rally Tour with the goal of becoming the champion.

-Rally King plays from a top-down perspective, using "tank" controls where left and right change the angle of your car's trajectory.
+Players steer their rally car using "tank" controls, where left and right change the angle of the car's trajectory.
 There is a rudimentary drift mechanic which is activated by achieving a certain minimum speed and letting off the gas while turning hard in a direction.
-Drifting is indicated by smoke puffs coming from your rear wheels.
-A speed boost can be achieved if you can sustain a drift in one direction for over a full second.
+Drifting is indicated by smoke puffs coming from the rear wheels.
+A speed boost can be achieved if the player can sustain a drift in one direction for at least a full second.

 - Rally King's main character Holland Mackray is named after the late rally driver Colin McRae.